-- Providing up-to-date information on the arts and the NEA on our website, such as the National Endowment for the Arts blog, that highlights how the arts strengthen and promote the well-being and resilience of neighborhoods and towns across America; and by webcasting live events such as the NEA Jazz Masters awards ceremony and concert, and public meetings of the National Council on the Arts.
+- Providing up-to-date information on the arts and the NEA on our website, such as the National Endowment for the Arts blog, that highlights how the arts strengthen and promote the well-being and resilience of neighborhoods and towns across America; podcast interviews with prominent artists and arts organizations providing access and engagement with the arts in communities nationwide; and by webcasting live events such as the NEA Jazz Masters awards ceremony and concert, the Poetry Out Loud National Finals high school recitation competition, and public meetings of the National Council on the Arts.
 The NEA also continues to maintain an online grant search tool that allows the public to search all of the NEA's grants since 1998. - Expanding the use of webinars to interact with the public.
 Webinars cover a wide variety of subjects, from grant workshops, to press conferences, to NEA research efforts, to presentations on topics of interest to both the agency and its constituents.
-Recent webinars include:
+Recent webinars include: - Grant guideline workshops, with presentations by NEA staff followed by question and answer sessions.
+The NEA also targeted underserved communities with webinars such as Grants for Tribes and Native Serving Organizations on June 5, 2023. - o In FY 2023, the NEA partnered with the General Services Administration to host a series of webinars for the arts community on the GSA's Art in Architecture Program.
+These activities provided information on the program in each area of the country and included a conversation with NEA Chair Maria Rosario Jackson and GSA Administrator Robin Carnahan about the importance of the program to the public.